An experienced team

 While at Dalhousie University Law School Eric was recognised with the CCH Canadian Limited award for highest mark in Legal Research and Writing.
 Since then he has authored several articles on maritime law matters and continues to be published on a regular basis.

 Eric is a director of the Canadian Maritime Law Association (CMLA), the Canadian Transport Lawyers Association (CTLA) and the Mission to Seafarers Halifax.
-He is chair of the General Average Committee of the CMLA and Vice-Chair of the Eastern Admiralty Law Association.
+He is Vice President of the CMLA and Vice-Chair of the Eastern Admiralty Law Association.
 Eric is named in the maritime law section of Who's Who Legal, Chambers & Partners, and Best Lawyers, Canada.
 As of December 2016 Eric was appointed Honorary Consul for Finland.

 Eric is fluent in English, Spanish and German.